 Instead of eating your standard menu, try and come up with some fun Easter themed recipes.
 Damper is always a classic camping treat, but in the spirit of the season you could add cocoa powder, chocolate chips, or if you’re overflowing with easter eggs – break them up and throw them in for fun.

-If you really want to take it to the next level, then you might want to try making some hot cross buns in your camp oven instead.
-Don’t forget to stock up your fridge or esky with some fresh or pre-cooked seafood as well for dinner.
+If you really want to take it to the next level, then try making some hot cross buns in your camp oven.
+Don’t forget to stock up your fridge or esky with some fresh or pre-cooked seafood as well, or if you’re camping by the coast, support local and buy it there – or try catching the fish of the day yourself.

 Buying a big-ticket item such as a tent or swag at the last minute can often make you rush through your normal methodical decision-making process.
 If it’s time for an upgrade, then do lots of research beforehand.
 If you’re unsure of anything, you can always give us a call or email us for advice.
-That way you don’t end up with a tent that doesn’t suit your lifestyle.
+We’ve updated a few of our Best-Of blogs in time for Easter too, so check out Best Family Camping Tents or Best Hiking Tents if you’re curious to know which ones others are buying.
+We don’t want you to end up with a tent that doesn’t suit your lifestyle, so feel free to pick our brains.

-Also be aware of delivery times if picking up new gear.
+Also, if ordering online, be aware of delivery delays.
 Easter is the busiest camping weekend of the year so you might find that you need to allow extra time.
-If it’s down to the wire, it might be best to buy any essentials in-store just to be on the safe side.
+If it’s down to the wire, buy your essentials instore so you can be guaranteed to have it in your hot-hands by Easter.

 Your self-inflating mat should come out of hibernation so that it’s ready to go for your trip.
 Image: Sea to Summit